metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 2. You are target of hackers. (not your fault)

-In any case if any of the above 4 rules are broken, your system is not safe and usually that means it can not be trusted, only hard drive reformat and clean system reinstall can return trust.
+In any case if any of the above 4 rules are broken, your system is not safe and usually that means it can no longer be trusted, only hard drive reformat and clean system reinstall can regain trust.

-By not trusted it means, not trusted for:
+By "not trusted" I mean, not trusted for:

 1. online payments, cash transfer, online banking etc.